Surface links with free abelian link groups: Abstract

 \section{Abstract}

-It is known that if a classical link group is a free abelian group, then its rank is at most two, and a $\mu$-component 2-link group for $\mu>1$ is not a free abelian group.
-In this paper we give examples of surface links whose link groups are free abelian groups of rank three or four.
-Moreover we show that the examples of rank three are infinitely many and one of them has the triple point number four. \footnote{2000 Mathematical Subject Classification: Primary 57Q45; Secondary 57Q35
+It is known that if a classical link group is a free abelian group, then its rank is at most two.
+It is also known that a $k$-component 2-link group ($k>1$) is not free abelian.
+In this paper, we give examples of $T^2$-links each of whose link groups is a free abelian group of rank three or four.
+Concerning the $T^2$-links of rank three, we determine the triple point numbers and we see that their link types are infinitely many.